rweekly/rweekly.org/draft.md

 ###  Call for Participation

++ [Econometrics and Statistics using R](http://gades-training.com/r-training/) - Econometrics and Statistics usin R is organized in 5 training days that will provide you a full set of tools and techniques that any modern applied researcher needs to know.
+10-14 September - Lisbon, Portugal

 <p class="hide-support added-hostname support-rweekly" style="text-align: center;font-weight: bold;">Your <a class="non-visited externalLink" href="https://www.patreon.com/rweekly" onclick="pas(this)">support</a> will keep R Weekly team moving! 💡</p>